-$$\label{eq:accounts} \mbox{Accounts receivable turnover} = \frac{\mbox{Net credit sales}}{\mbox{Average accounts receivable}}$$
+Accounts receivable turnover = $\frac{\text{Net credit sales}}{\text{Average accounts receivable}}$

-Net credit sales refers to total sales on account less sales discounts and returns.
+Net credit sales refers to total sales on account less sales discounts, allowances, and returns.
 When most sales are credit sales or when a breakdown of total sales between cash sales and credit sales is not available, the analyst must use total sales in the numerator.
 The denominator is based on net accounts receivable (receivables after subtracting the allowance for doubtful accounts).
-Since the numerator represents a whole period, it is preferable to use average receivables in the denominator if possible.
+Because the numerator represents a whole period, it is preferable to use average receivables in the denominator if possible.
 When comparative statements are available, the average can be based on the beginning and ending balances.
 Milavec Company's accounts receivable turnover is computed as follows.

-2012 2011 Net sales (assume all on account) (a) \$900,000 \$800,000 Beginning receivables (b) \$ 56,000 \$ 55,000 Ending receivables (c) 50,000 56,000 Average receivables (d) = $(b + c) \div 2$ \$ 53,000 \$ 55,500 Accounts receivable turnover (a ÷ d) 16.98 14.41

-^{}The beginning receivables balance was drawn from the 2010 financial statements, which are not included in the illustration.
+2012 2011 Net sales (assume all on account) (a) \$900,000 \$800,000 Beginning receivables (b) \$ 56,000 \$ 55,000 Ending receivables (c) 50,000 56,000 Average receivables (d) = (b + c) \div 2 \$ 53,000 \$ 55,500 Accounts receivable turnover (a \div d) 16.98 14.41 The beginning receivables balance was drawn f which are not included in the illustration. from the 2010 final ncial statements, collections.
+A company can have cash flow problems and lose substantial purchasing power if resources are tied up in receivables for long periods.

 The 2012 accounts receivable turnover of 16.98 indicates Milavec collected its average receivables almost 17 times that year.
-The higher the turnover, the faster the collections.
-A company can have cash flow problems and lose substantial purchasing power if resources are tied up in receivables for long periods.
+The higher the turnover, the faster the

-Average days to collect receivables is calculated as follows.
+Average number of days to collect receivables is calculated as follows.

-Average days to collect receivables = $$\frac{365 \text{ days}}{\text{Accounts receivable turnover}}$$
+Average number of days to collect receivables = $\frac{365 \text{ days}}{\text{Accounts receivable turnover}}$

 This ratio offers another way to look at turnover by showing the number of days, on average, it takes to collect a receivable.
-If receivables were collected 16.98 times in 2012, the average collection period was 21 days, $365 \div 16.98$ (the number of days in the year divided by accounts receivable turnover).
+If receivables were collected 16.98 times in 2012, the average collection period was 21 days, $365 \div 16.98$ (the number of days in the vear divided by accounts receivable turnover).
 For 2011, it took an average of 25 days $(365 \div 14.41)$ to collect a receivable.

 Although the collection period improved, no other conclusions can be reached without considering the industry, Milavec's past performance, and the general economic environment.
-In recent years the average time to collect accounts receivable for the 26 nonfinancial companies that make up the Dow Jones Industrial Average was around 39 days.
+In recent years the average time to collect accounts receivable for the 25 nonfinancial companies that make up the Dow Jones Industrial Average was around 49 days.
 (Financial firms are excluded because, by the nature of their business, they have very long collection periods.)